 When to Call a Professional

 Even with diligent cleaning, some maintenance tasks are best handled by professionals.
-Watch for these signs:
+Look for these signs to decide whether you need professional assistance:

 - Unusual noises or grinding sounds